Gigaspaces/xap-docs/site/content/xap120/maven-artifacts.markdown

 This section lists core artifacts.
 Note that you only need to add `xap-openspaces`, since all other core artifacts are its dependencies.

-The group Id for the these artifacts is `org.gigaspaces`
+The group Id for these artifacts is `org.gigaspaces`

 | Artifact Id	   | Location in product |
 |------------------|---------------------|